ccharon/docs/raspberry_headless.md

-# steps for a working headless rpi setup
+# steps for a headless rpi setup

 ## download an rpi image ..., put in on an sd card
 (image name and target device may vary :P)